 Conventional observations and treatment were performed after TIPS/TFIPS.
 Each patient was asked to remain in bed for 24 h after the procedure.
 Prophylactic antibiotics were administered as previously described.
-Subcutaneous injection of low molecular weight heparin (5000 IU, 2 times/d) was administered for 5 d after the procedure, and then changed to warfarin for at least one year.
-Patients receiving anticoagulant therapy were closely monitored for blood coagulation dysfunction every two weeks, and the international normalized ratio was maintained at between 2 and 3.
+Subcutaneous injection of low molecular weight heparin (5000 IU, 2 times/d) was administered for 5 d after the procedure and then changed to warfarin for at least one year.
+Patients receiving anticoagulant therapy were closely monitored for blood coagulation dysfunction every 2 wk, and the international normalized ratio was maintained at between 2 and 3.
 Intravenous injection of branched chain amino acids (250-500 mL, once/d) and oral lactulose (15-30 mL, 2-3 times/d) were routinely administered to prevent hepatic encephalopathy (HE).
-Oral bicyclol tablets (25 mg, 3 times/d) were routinely administered as a liver protection strategy.fhe
+Oral bicyclol tablets (25 mg, 3 times/d) were routinely administered as a liver protection strategy.